nychealth/EH-dataportal/content/data-features/healthy-homes-info/index.md

 image: hh-preview.png
 ---

 The image below contains common health hazards that are found in the home.
-Click on each problem to get more information on how to prevent home healthy hazards.
+Click on each problem to get more information on how to prevent home health hazards.

 <a href=".">Reset</a>